 So far it has produced Southgate – accidentally promoted to the senior team after Sam Allardyce’s Truss-like tenure – and Lee Carswell, abruptly out of the running to replace him after putting out a team against Greece which resembled less a football formation and more an art project.

 The other English name in the frame to succeed Southgate was Eddie Howe, pulling up few trees at Newcastle.
-The Premier League’s other three English managers are all currently in the bottom five.
+The Premier League’s other two English managers are both currently in the bottom five.
 One-time coming man Graham Potter seems to be somewhere with Shergar.

 Tuchel is not unproblematic.
 While a gifted coach, he is a combustible character who has fallen out with the authorities at pretty much every club he’s managed (although this may be less of an issue with the FA, who he won’t be able to hassle to sign a new striker).